HEAL YOUR TRAUMA BRAIN: REPLACE HATE WITH LOVE | 928-890-4642

 In order to provide psychotherapy, a person must be under the supervision of someone who is independently licensed by the state that they are in or already have an independent license to practice psychotherapy.
 It is also encouraged, and in some cases required, that even if a person is independently licensed to practice psychotherapy that they receive clinical supervision if they are using a new method or working with a client that is beyond what they usually do.
 The definition of a “qualified or registered clinical supervisor” varies state-to-state and this can also vary based on a certification, which may require supervision, in addition or in place of a licensure.

-My approach to clinical supervision is to serve as your mentor and supervisor.
-This is a critical period of growth for every clinician, and while a bad clinical supervisor can teach you just as much as a good clinical supervisor, I believe that I have a duty to share with you all that I have learned and how I have grown as a clinician so that you can too.
+This is a critical period of growth for every clinician, and while a ‘bad’ clinical supervisor can teach you just as much as a ‘good’ clinical supervisor (if you are willing to learn from ‘bad’ experiences), I believe that I have a duty to teach you what I have learned, and to share how I have grown as a clinician so that you can too.
 But make no mistake, I will not simply tell you all of the ‘secrets’ to psychotherapy that I’ve learned.
 That would be detrimental to your learning process.
 There is, after all, a major difference between knowledge and wisdom.
-My goal is for you to gain wisdom as part of the clinical supervision that you receive from me so that you may become one of the best clinicians, resulting in more healing.
+The goal is for you to gain wisdom as part of the clinical supervision that you receive so that you may become one of the best clinicians, resulting in more healing.

 My approach to consultation is not always designed to tell you exactly what to do.
 Rather it is sometimes designed to help you think through the decision-making process and refer you to the resources that you need so that you can do what is best for the client and manage your risks.
 This approach can help you understand what is getting in the way of you being able to identify what needs to be done and help you recognize that you already knew the answer to your question(s).
 In other cases, my approach to consultation is clear-cut and directive, combined with an explanation so that you can understand the “how” and the “why”.

 While I am independently licensed as a clinical social worker in Missouri and Arizona, I am currently only able to provide clinical supervision in the state of Arizona.
-There is, however, an effort amongst several of the state legislatures to offer what is known as a “Compact License”[1], which may take effect as early as 2023, so that may change for the number of states that I will hold an independent license as a clinical social worker and it may also affect who I can provide clinical supervision.
+There is, however, an effort amongst several of the state legislatures to offer what is known as a “Compact License”[1], which may take effect as early as 2023, so that may change for the number of states that I will hold an independent license as a clinical social worker, and it may also affect who I can provide clinical supervision.
 However, at this time, I am authorized to provide clinical supervision throughout the state of Arizona for social work, counseling, marriage and family therapy, and substance abuse counseling throughout the state of Arizona.

 I am also qualified to be a supervisor nationwide for those who need supervision to obtain their Certified Rehabilitation Counselor (CRC) credential because I am also a CRC.
 The current language typically states that the supervisor is required to be a faculty member with a CRC at the university through which you complete your internships or an “on-site” supervisor who has a CRC.
 This language is not entirely clear when they say, “on-site” and it may change to include supervision that includes video, so that may be a question that we can ask on a case-by-case basis if you are unable to find a CRC to provide supervision.